-ambition - a strong desire to do or to achieve something, typically requiring determination and hard work amiable - friendly; pleasant; good-natured personality inauguration - the formal admission of someone to an office lurid - bright and vivid in color or description, sometimes overwhelmingly so ostensibly - apparently or supposedly, but maybe not actually reticent - withdrawn, not readily sharing thoughts and feelings
+ambition - a strong desire to do or to achieve something, typically requiring determination and hard work amiable - friendly; pleasant; good-natured personality inauguration - the formal admission of someone to an office lurid - bright and vivid in color or description, sometimes overwhelmingly so ostensibly - apparently or supposedly, but maybe not actually reticent - withdrawn; not readily sharing thoughts and feelings

-- Fill in the blanks below with a vocabulary word from above. - 1.
-He described the hospital room in detail. - 2.
-Though she was too young to speak, her nature won her smiles and adoration wherever she went. - I couldn't understand why he was suddenly acting so and shy. - The handicap with which he was born was no match for his great to become a world class violinist. - 5.
-She dropped the cup, because of her arthritis. - The students applauded at the end of the new class president's speech.
+Fill in the blanks below with a vocabulary word from above.

+- 1. He described the hospital room in \\\\\lurid\\\\\ detail. - 2.
+Though she was too young to speak, her amiable nature won her smiles and adoration wherever she went. - I couldn't understand why he was suddenly acting so reticent and shy. - The handicap with which he was born was no match for his great ambition to become a world class violinist. - 5.
+She dropped the cup, ostensibly because of her arthritis. - The students applauded at the end of the new class president's inauguration speech.
-Complete the exercises.

-\underline{LOOK} at it, \underline{SAY} it, \underline{COVER} it, \underline{WRITE} it, \underline{CHECK} it.
+LOOK at it, SAY it, COVER it, WRITE it, CHECK it.
 Complete twice for each word.

-calendar

-category
+calendar category

 Write the following spelling words in alphabetical order: candidate, arctic, Britain, appearance.

-1

-3
+1 appearance 2 arctic 3 Britain 4 candidate

 Copy the following quote by Helen Keller.

 "The best and most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart."
-"The best and most beautiful things in

-the world cannot be seen or even touched.
+"The best and most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart."